 It is important to note that these exams are not disability exams.
 They are intended only for Veterans to be added to the VA’s Gulf War Registry.
 To read more about Gulf War exams, please visit here.

 Once you are on the Gulf War Registry, you need to get to your Medical Professional for a diagnosis of Fibromyalgia.
 Then it’s time to file your disability claim.

-VA Claims Insider’s mission is giving veterans the tools to finally get the VA compensation they deserve.
-If you’re underrated or not at all, our coaching team is ready to get you the compensation you deserve.
+VA Claims Insider’s mission is to give veterans the tools to finally get the VA compensation they deserve.
+If you’re underrated or not at all, our coaching team is ready to get you the VA disability compensation you deserve.
 To get started today, sign up here!